-This section provides a description of each of the main components of the 2012 CMAQ simulation along with the results of a model performance evaluation in which the 2012 model predictions are compared to corresponding measured concentrations.
+This section provides a description of each of the main components of the 2013 CMAQ-WRF simulation along with the results of a model performance evaluation in which the 2013 model predictions are compared to corresponding measured ambient concentrations.

-4.2.1 Model Version
+4.2.1 CMAQ Model Version

-CMAQ is a non-proprietary computer model that simulates the formation and fate of photochemical oxidants, including PM{2.5} and ozone, for given input sets of meteorological conditions and emissions.
+CMAQ is a non-proprietary computer model that simulates the formation and fate of photochemical oxidants, including PM2.5 and ozone, for given input sets of meteorological conditions and emissions.
 As mentioned previously, CMAQ includes numerous science modules that simulate the emission, production, decay, deposition and transport of organic and inorganic gas-phase and pollutants in the atmosphere.
-This 2012 analysis employed CMAQ version 5.0.214 which reflects updates to version 5.0.1 which include several changes to the science algorithms to improve the underlying science.
-The CMAQ model version 5.0 was most recently peer-reviewed in June of 2011 for the U.S. EPA.15 The model enhancements in version 5.0.2 include:
+This 2013 analysis employed CMAQ version 5.1 coupled to the Weather Research and Forecasting (WRF) version 3.7.1.
+The 2013 CMAQ-WRF run included bi-directional ammonia (NH3) air-surface exchange (v2.1) using the Massad formulation, CB05e51 chemical mechanism, AERO6 aerosol module, and lightning NOx adjusted to lightning strike data.
+The CMAQ community model versions 5.0.2 and 5.1 were most recently peer-reviewed in September of 2015 for the U.S. EPA.